arrowtype/vertical-metrics/README.md

 >  The “ascender” and “descender” values discussed here are specific to the overall line height of fonts.
 They are *not* the same as the basic “ascender” and “descender” values set in most font editors.
 Those basic values are mostly to set up helpful design guidelines for drawing letters, though they are sometimes used to determine actual vertical metrics values.
 Usually, the vertical metrics discussed here are set in custom parameters or other slightly deeper font info settings.
 > See [Setting vertical metrics in font editors](#setting-vertical-metrics-in-font-editors), below, for more details.

-“Vertical metrics” are values recorded in OpenType fonts which text-setting software use to determine:
+“Vertical metrics” are values recorded in OpenType fonts, and are usually used by text-setting software use to determine:

-1. The offset applied to the first line of text within its space.
+1. The default offset applied to the first line of text within its space.
-2. (Often) the default distance between lines of text.
+2. The default distance between lines of text.
-3. (Sometimes) the offset applied between the last line of text and the bottom of its space.
+3. The default offset applied between the last line of text and the bottom of its space.

+Most text-setting software gives the ability to override these defaults, to varying degrees.
+For example, setting the `line-height` CSS property in browsers will override the default line-height that was determined by the vertical metrics – but the relative height of letters within their space (i.e. "vertical centering") is still affected by vertical metrics.

 There are three systems for recording these values: `typo`, `hhea`, and `win` values.
 The specific values this repo focusses on are the following: